collamaf/SimDaVinci/README_DaVinci.md

 2018.07.20 by MorettiR
 - Addition of annihilation coordinates of positrons in the .root file

+2018.07.25 by MorettiR
+- Addition of a leaf in B1 branch about energy of particles arriving on Absorber from source  called "PreDummy2En"
+- Addition of a leaf in B1 branch about energy of particles arriving on Dummy2 from source  called "InDummy2En"
+- Change in stepping action's condition relative to positrons annihilation region; now I'm looking annihilations in all over the world.

 ## TO DO's

 - flag per non piazzare la struttura di supporto se uno dei valori passati da terminale a riguardo è negativo